 Thus the ultimate appeal of Prawn Cocktails.
 It’s every prawn lovers dream come true because it’s a mound of prawns that someone has already peeled for you!

-As for the serving vessel for Prawn Cocktails – well, it just so happens that I have martini glasses because I am rather partial to the odd martini myself. ???
-However, you don’t need fancy glasses for Prawn Cocktails.
+It just so happens that I have martini glasses because I am rather partial to the odd martini myself. 😇However, you don’t need fancy glasses for Prawn Cocktails.
 Yes they are nice served in glass.
 But they are just as tasty and quite cute in any smallish bowl or ramekins.
-And failing that, serve them in lettuce leaves!
+And failing that, serve them in lettuce cups!
 (Actually, that’s a great idea for an appetiser!)

 I know many of you reading this are in or approaching the dark depths of winter, so hopefully this doesn’t make you jealous about our Australian summer but instead brings back memories of YOUR summer! – Nagi xx